microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/validator.rst

     and :ref:`CreateChildContainer` operations.
 While the validation application attempts to clean up these files, if there are errors in the WOPI implementation, these clean up actions may fail, leaving behind these test files.

     If that should happen, you must clean up these test files manually.
+If you don't, subsequent test runs may fail.

 Interactive WOPI validation